m2sd/nuxt-laravel/README-template.md

 export default {
   mode: 'spa',
   modules: [
-    // if you are using @nuxtjs/axios in your config, make sure to include them above nuxt-laravel
-    //'@nuxtjs/axios',
-    'nuxt-laravel'
+    // Include it first, so that configuration alterations are propagated to other modules 'nuxt-laravel'
+    // ... other modules
   ]
 }
 ```